ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 Alright, this post is the first of many in my journey to make a realistic simulator.
 Before jumping into code, we have to trudge through the theory of both **(a)** the physics of pool, and **(b)** the algorithims for evolving a pool shot.
-Both of these topics are covered in this post, where you'll find very little code, and a lot of equations.
-If this sounds uninteresting to you, skip ahead to the next post.
+The physics of pool is what is covered in this post, where you'll find very little code, and algorithms for evolving a pool shit will be covered in the second post.
+Both of these will contain a lot of equations, and little if any code.
+If this sounds uninteresting to you, skip ahead to the third post in this series by [clicking HERE](FIXME).
 With that said, let's get started.

 ## The physics of billiards